Wandersalamander/nonlinear-tomography/README.md

 This will:

 * Load measurements and parameters.
-* Generate mappings using between the input and measurement plane using `blackbox`.
+* Generate mappings between the input and measurement plane using `blackbox` function.
 * Perform reconstruction to recover weights.
 * Display plots comparing measured and reconstructed data.